 At home, my mom confirmed I would be an amazing sales person.
 It seemed like everyone in the family knew.
 In a nice way, they would tell me I can sell ice to an Eskimo.
 As a teenager, I embraced that and sold candy to my friends at school.

 And it was no coincidence that when I started at Cornell, I was studying to be a lawyer (what my teachers predicted).
-Then I changed to a business major (what my parents predicted).
+I later changed to a business major (what my parents predicted).

 But where’s the coach now?
 Where’s the teacher?
-Where is Mom and Dad?
+Where are Mom and Dad?

 Who’s cheering us on?

 They are on to the next child, they are worried about their own present problems, and too busy to cheer on a grown adult.

 As an entrepreneur, someone needs to be speaking into your life; a mentor, a business coach, a fellow entrepreneur.